JLu2022/eire-aiai-dairy-energy-simulator/paper.md

 # Availability

 The software is implemented in Python and distributed as an open-source repository.
-The repository contains the application source code, the interactive interface, and example workflow documentation required for the documented analyses.
-The package is intended to be run locally as a Streamlit application, allowing users to interactively estimate farm energy demand, explore photovoltaic adoption scenarios, and evaluate photovoltaic investment outcomes.

-The current implementation builds on group-developed notebook-based research code and reorganizes selected model logic into a unified software structure suitable for interactive use.
-Documentation in the repository describes installation requirements, application launch steps, and the main analytical workflows.
-The repository includes an explicit open-source license, dependency specification, installation instructions, and example workflow documentation.
+It is intended to be run locally as a Streamlit application.
+The repository contains the application source code, backend model modules, interface pages, installation instructions, test instructions, and example workflow documentation.

 Repository: https://github.com/JLu2022/eire-aiai-dairy-energy-simulator